junxit/us-congress-bills-113/bill.md

 > ## § 603B.
 Comprehensive Research Plan and Action Strategy
 >
-> - **(a)** *In general* Not later than 1 year after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2013, the Under Secretary, through the Task Force, shall develop and submit to Congress a comprehensive research plan and action strategy to address marine and freshwater harmful algal blooms and hypoxia.
+> - **(a)** *In general* Not later than 1 year after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2014, the Under Secretary, through the Task Force, shall develop and submit to Congress a comprehensive research plan and action strategy to address marine and freshwater harmful algal blooms and hypoxia.
 The Action Strategy shall identify—
 >   - **(1)** the specific activities to be carried out by the Program and the timeline for carrying out those activities;
 >   - **(2)** the roles and responsibilities of each Federal agency in the Task Force in carrying out the activities under paragraph (1); and
->   - **(3)** the appropriate regions and subregions requiring specific research and activities to address local, State, and regional harmful algal blooms and hypoxia.
+>   - **(3)** the appropriate regions and subregions requiring specific research and activities to address harmful algal blooms and hypoxia.
 > - **(b)** *Regional focus* The regional and subregional parts of the Action Strategy shall identify—
 >   - **(1)** regional priorities for ecological, economic, and social research on issues related to the impacts of harmful algal blooms and hypoxia;
 >   - **(2)** research, development, and demonstration activities needed to develop and advance technologies and techniques for minimizing the occurrence of harmful algal blooms and hypoxia and improving capabilities to detect, predict, monitor, control, mitigate, respond to, and remediate harmful algal blooms and hypoxia;